bitfoundation/bitplatform/src/Tooling/Bit.Tooling.Templates/TodoTemplate/Doc/Getting-Started.md

                 "ExpirationMinutes": "1440"
             },

-**Note**: IdentityCertificatePassword referring to the password of the `IdentityCertificate.pfx` file in the Api project that used as certificate file for store the public key and etc for validating incoming JWT tokens.
+**Note**: IdentityCertificatePassword referring to the password of the `IdentityCertificate.pfx` file in the Api project that used as certificate file for store the public key and etc for validating incoming JWT tokens. to create PFX file run following commands in PowerShell with desired password and file path for your pfx file

+ 	$cert = New-SelfSignedCertificate -CertStoreLocation Cert:\LocalMachine\My -Subject "IdentityServerCN" -Provider "Microsoft Strong Cryptographic Provider" -HashAlgorithm "SHA512" -NotAfter (Get-Date).AddYears(5)
+    Export-PfxCertificate -cert ('Cert:\LocalMachine\My\' + $cert.thumbprint) -FilePath PATH_TO_YOUR_IdentityServerCertificate.pfx -Password (ConvertTo-SecureString -String "YOUR_PASSWORD" -Force -AsPlainText)

 ### Email Settings
 Bit used [FluentEmail](https://github.com/lukencode/FluentEmail) to send emails whenever needs.